-Push the door of the Cluny Museum, is first to enter a unique building that meets in the heart of Paris two prestigious buildings: the Gallo-Roman baths of Lutetia, built in the late first century, and the Hôtel des abbés de Cluny built in the late fifteenth century.
+Push the door of the Musée Cluny, is first to enter a unique building that meets in the heart of Paris two prestigious buildings: the Gallo-Roman baths of Lutetia, built in the late first century, and the Hôtel des abbés de Cluny built in the late fifteenth century.

 It is also access to a major collection of works from a broad geographical area extending from the Mediterranean to Scandinavia and the British Isles.
 Colorful, diverse, sometimes bizarre, the collections include paintings, sculptures, tapestries, stained glass, silverware or ivory, and offer a rich panorama of the history of art.

 The Lady and the Unicorn, tapestry with a romantic story a thousand times celebrated, sculptures of the Cathedral Notre-Dame de Paris and the windows of Sainte-Chapelle, or the Rose and the Basel golden altar are some of the masterpieces that are kept there.